firebase/FirebaseUI-Android/auth/README.md

 ##### Response codes

 The authentication flow provides several response codes of which the most common are as follows:
-`ResultCodes.OK` if a user is signed in, `ResultCodes.CANCELLED` if the user manually canceled the sign in, `ResultCodes.NO_NETWORK` if sign in failed due to a lack of network connectivity, and `ResultCodes.UNKNOWN_ERROR` for all other errors.
+`Activity.RESULT_OK` if a user is signed in, `Activity.RESULT_CANCELED` if the user manually canceled the sign in, `ErrorCodes.NO_NETWORK` if sign in failed due to a lack of network connectivity, and `ErrorCodes.UNKNOWN_ERROR` for all other errors.
 Typically, the only recourse for most apps if sign in fails is to ask the user to sign in again later, or proceed with anonymous sign-in if supported.